BIM in construction management fosters efficiency in the construction phase. Find out all about its benefits

-From what we have said so far it is easy to imagine how in the construction management phase, BIM applications entails a series of benefits.
+It is now easy to imagine how BIM applications entails a series of benefits in the construction management phase.
 Let’s explore them together:

-- constructive feasibility of a project’s verification: especially when we are faced with a complex project, BIM allows us to evaluate a priori the feasibility of design choices.
-Thanks to the BIM methodology’s application it is possible to hypothesize different project scenarios, proceed with the federation of models and with BIM clash detection, plan the construction site’ sphases, etc. In other words, BIM allows us to reach the construction phase already having behind us the as-built model of our asset and therefore allows us to save time and costs due to unforeseen problems, construction site stops and reworks;
+- verification of the constructive feasibility of a project: especially when we are involved with a complex project, BIM allows us to evaluate a priori the feasibility of design choices.
+Thanks to the BIM methodology’s application it is possible to envisage different project scenarios, proceed with the federation of models and with BIM clash detection, plan the construction site phases, etc.

-- best economic project’s estimate: the BIM model of a work also contains all the information about facilities and materials – performance, type, quantity, etc. Thanks to this information it will be easy to make an accurate estimate of project costs;
+- improved financial project estimate: a BIM model also contains all the information about facilities and materials – performance, type, quantity, etc. Thanks to this information it will be easy to make an accurate estimate of project costs;

 - support for prefabrication and off-site construction: construction techniques change and advance over time, adapting to design needs.
 Especially for large works or public projects, the use of prefabricated and modular elements that reduce construction times and material waste is increasingly taking hold.
 Having the as-built model of the work to be carried out is an essential source of information also for the realization of these modular construction sections;

-- best process for completing and moving the project to the next phase: during the construction phase the BIM model is updated with any changes made in the process.
-In this way, when the construction phase is completed, it will be easy to extract any drawings or documents on a computerized and updated model that will be delivered to the professionals of the subsequent management and maintenance phases on which to plan the Operation&Maintenance activities.
+- better process for completing and bringing the project to the next phase: during the construction phase the BIM model is updated with any changes made during the process.
+In this way, when the construction phase is completed, it will be easy to extract any drawings or documents on a virtual and updated model that will be delivered to the professionals of the subsequent management and maintenance phases on which to plan the Operation&Maintenance activities.

 What is the future of BIM in construction management?

-BIM is gradually becoming AECO sector’s reference in the reality .
-If until some time ago there were still few professionals who implemented BIM it in their project workflow.
-Today, BIM thanks to the gradual mandatory nature of public projects is becoming an increasingly widespread methodology in the world of design.
+BIM is gradually becoming AECO sector’s reference.
+If until some time ago there were still few professionals who implemented BIM it in their project workflow, today, BIM thanks to the gradual mandatory nature of public projects is becoming an increasingly widespread methodology in design.

-A BIM approach to the construction management phase guarantees a reduction in construction costs, better efficiency and accuracy of projects and an overall higher final product’s quality.
-Then you just have to try the construction management software yourself to manage the construction phase, efficiently and smoothly!
+A BIM approach to the construction management phase guarantees a reduction in construction costs, better efficiency and accuracy for projects and an overall higher final product’s quality.
+At this point, you just have to try a construction management software to manage the construction phase efficiently and smoothly!